ipatix/lv2-psx-reverb/README.md

 ## How to compile

-Install your distribution's `lv2-dev` package and run `./build.sh`.
+Install your distribution's `lv2-dev` package, init all submodules with `git submodule update --init` and run `./build.sh`.